-The biopharmaceutical industry is extremely competitive and rapidly evolving, particularly in the field of oncology and hematology drug development.
-Our competition is likely to come from larger pharmaceutical companies, biotechnology companies, academia, and other public and private entities that focus on three broad areas relevant to our pipeline candidates - AML drugs, conditioning agents and radiopharmaceuticals.
+The biopharmaceutical industry is extremely competitive and rapidly evolving, particularly in the fields of oncology, hematology and cell and gene therapy.
+Our competition is likely to come from larger pharmaceutical companies, biotechnology companies, academia, and other public and private entities that focus on three broad areas relevant to our pipeline candidates - hematology/oncology agents, conditioning agents and radiopharmaceuticals.
 In addition, in markets where we are going after a target, companies with research programs and capabilities in our disease area focus may also be competing with our programs and pipeline.
+Additionally, our competition may have more resources than we do and more experience in drug development.

-In AML, the pipeline is crowded with 100+ programs, however, this includes only a few Phase 3 assets with limited potential that do not represent an imminent, competitive threat to Iomab-B or Actimab-A. None of the Phase 2 development programs in AML show the promise of producing high rates or duration of remission, and most patients that relapse tend to have poor survival outcomes.
-The Phase 2 assets primarily consist of agents targeting specific AML mutations, immunotherapies, or cell cycle modulators, which largely address finite segments of the population and do not have the broad potential for utilization like Actimab-A. Early clinical and preclinical stage assets consist of more cell therapy and immune cell engagers, and the potential success of these modalities in AML remain uncertain.
+In myeloid malignancies, specifically AML, there are a significant number of programs in preclinical and clinical development.
+In addition, there are 12 approved products including small molecules and targeted therapies.
+However, to our knowledge, our Actimab-A program is the only Ac-225 based targeted radiotherapy in clinical development for AML and myeloid malignancies.
+In addition, Actimab-A is potentially synergistic with a majority of the approved AML therapies.
+AML assets primarily consist of agents targeting specific AML mutations, immunotherapies, or cell cycle modulators, which largely address finite segments of the population and do not have the broad potential for utilization like Actimab-A. Early clinical and preclinical stage assets consist of more cell therapy and immune cell engagers, and the potential success of these modalities in AML remain uncertain.
 Our strategy is to develop Actimab-A in combination with other products, and agents in the development pipeline have the potential for synergies in combination with Actimab-A.

 In conditioning, agents currently used for myeloablation prior to a BMT, lymphodepletion prior to CAR-T and other adoptive cell therapies and reduced intensity conditioning for gene therapy are largely generic, non-targeted chemotherapeutic agents.
 Jasper Therapeutics and Magenta Therapeutics ceased development of their antibody and antibody-drug conjugate or ADC conditioning programs for BMT in malignant diseases.
 Certain companies such as Vertex Pharmaceuticals ("Vertex"), Gilead Sciences ("Gilead") and Allogene Therapeutics ("Allogene") have or continue to explore non-chemotherapy conditioning with ADCs and antibodies for their in-house, proprietary cellular therapy programs.
-For example, Vertex in-licensed ADC technology from ImmunoGen Inc. (acquisition by AbbVie announced in November 2023) and had a collaboration with Molecular Templates, Inc. to develop targeted conditioning agents, which was subsequently terminated.
+For example, Vertex in-licensed ADC technology from ImmunoGen Inc. (acquisition by AbbVie announced in November 2023) and had a collaboration with Molecular Templates, Inc. (ceased operations in 2024) to develop targeted conditioning agents, which was subsequently terminated.
 Allogene is using its own proprietary anti-CD52 monoclonal antibody for use as a lymphodepletion agent in conjunction with CAR-T therapies.
 Telix Pharmaceuticals has announced plans for a conditioning program based on a CD66 radiotherapeutic approach in systemic amyloid light-chain amyloidosis ("SALA") via an early-stage investigator-sponsored trial.
 Molecular Partners is developing a switch-DARPin targeting cKIT×CD16a×CD47 as a conditioning regiment in AML, but this asset is in early preclinical studies.
 Without exception, all these companies have either preclinical or early-stage programs that are, for the most part, solely focused on their proprietary programs.
-We believe that we are the only company with a targeted conditioning asset that has completed a Phase 3 trial demonstrating a clinical benefit with the opportunity to be paradigm-changing.